What is psikat?

 Mixer

-Shows a channel strip for each track, a master strip, and inline master effects.
+Shows a channel strip for each track and a master strip.

 Channel Strip